Martín Redrado: Resignation and controversy

 Central Bank Vice President Miguel Ángel Pesce became the institution's interim head.
-Redrado's resignation however, triggered a vocal rebuke from opposition figures in Congress, who, citing the need to preserve the Central Bank's independence independence, expressed doubts as to the decree's legality.
+Redrado's resignation however, triggered a vocal rebuke from opposition figures in Congress, who, citing the need to preserve the Central Bank's independence, expressed doubts as to the decree's legality.

 The legitimacy of President Cristina Kirchner's policy decision to set aside a portion of the Central Bank's reserves through a Necessity and Urgency Decree was itself questioned by several opposition figures, who argued that the reserves can be only used to keep the value of currency and not for commercial purposes, that the Central Bank is independent, and that only Congress can bypass it through a law.
 The decree, moreover, may not meet a threshold of "necessity" and "urgency" required by the Constitution of Argentina for its enactment.

 After his resignation, he was prosecuted by Cristina Kirchner´s administration under the charge that he did not abide by the commitments of a public servant.
 He was defended in court by Jorge Valerga Aroaz (a Former Judge of the Military Juntas).
 He was later acquitted.
 In 2011 he was called upon by the General Director of The World Trade Organization (WTO) in Geneva to become member of the Dispute Settlement Body.
 Among the various cases where Mr. Redrado worked was a controversy between China and the United States for the provision of financial services in the Asian country.

 In 2012, he founded “Apeiron Capital Markets”, an Investment Bank focused in developing business opportunities for investors in Latin America.
 That year he also returned to direct “Fundación Capital” after the last CEO, Carlos Palliordet decided to continue his career in London.

 In 2016 he was called upon by the World Bank to work as Senior Economic Adviser to the Finance Department.
 A year later, the governor of “Bank Negara” (main Sponsor) called upon him to direct the masters in Central Banking in the Asia Business School in Kuala Lumpur.

 At the end of 2022, he was appointed Secretary of Strategic Affairs for the City of Buenos Aires.
 In this capacity he developed four key areas: